-Getting rejected is never a good thing, no matter whether it is in your personal or professional life.
-The feeling of being turned away instills an opinion of inadequateness in the person’s mind, especially in the mind of an actor who would more often than not be a very sensitive person, as the profession demands.
+How does any actor handle rejection in the acting Industry?
+The feeling of being turned away instils an opinion of inadequateness in the actor’s mind, especially in the mind of an actor who would more often than not be a very sensitive person, as the profession demands.

 This calls for a list of ways by which you should handle the rejection while still maintaining integrity as an actor as well as a person.

 Stay professional no matter what

 Professionalism is king in the profession of acting, and certainly when you are beginning the career and desperately need auditions as well as gigs.
 This is because professionalism puts forth an impression of talent laced with a dose of knowledge about how things work in the entertainment industry.

 The director and producer is the one calling the shots, literally.
 Contesting their decision, and openly calling them out on the audition floor will not only cement a negative impression of your with them, but they might never again cast in you in their production.

 Make it your motivation